micene09/scarlett/README.md

 One of the following: `json` (default), `text`, `blob`, `arrayBuffer`, `formData`.

-This property will convert the response body, using the proper type.
-For example, when you set `json` as responseType you don't need to `JSON.parse(response.data)`.
+This property will lead the response body parsing, to get the proper type output.
+For example, with `json` as responseType you don't need to `JSON.parse()` on `response.data`.

 **body**